mkucmus/doc/userguide/reward_campaigns/creation/percentage.rst

    **If you want make coupon valid instantly, provide 0**

- - In **Days valid** specified number of days during which coupon assign to this campaign will be active since the inactive time boundaries finished.After provided here number of days voucher will be inactive.
+ - In **Days valid** specified number of days during which coupon assign to this campaign will be active since the inactive time boundaries finished.After provided here number of days voucher will expired.

+   **If you want your coupons never expired, provide 0**

  - If applicable, In **Reward value** field provide a monetary value of reward

  - If needed, enter **Tax** rate that applies to the reward and monetary value of tax for reward in **Tax value**

  - If applicable, mark **Featured** checkbox to differentiate campaign from the others. **Feature is used when you want to filter campaigns using API**

  - If applicable, mark **Public** checkbox to differentiate campaign from the others. **Feature is used when you want to filter campaigns using API**

 5. In the same **Campaign details** section, if applicable, create **Label(s)** you want refer to reward.
 Labels are intended to be used to specify identifying attributes of reward campaign.